 Lainston House, Hampshire, South East England

 The absolutely stunning Lainston House (a regular Secret Escape’s bestseller) was built in the 17th century and is now home to an impressive 5* hotel.
 The highly esteemed restaurant is a massive draw complete with an intimate dining atmosphere and delicious gourmet seasonal menus.
 Dive into a good book in the drawing-room or indulge in a traditional cream tea.
 Feeling full?
 Walk off all that fare in the 63 acres of Hampshire parkland, or try your hand at a new skill like clay pigeon shooting.
 Hampshire is the birthplace of Jane Austen and Charles Dickens, so you’ll be in excellent company on your adventure back to the past.

 Billesley Manor Hotel & Spa, Warwickshire, Midlands

-Settled in the birthplace of Shakespeare himself, the Billesley Manor Hotel & Spa is a picturesque Elizabethan country house and the ideal base for your discovery into the life of the bard.
+Settled in the birthplace of Shakespeare himself, the Billesley Manor Hotel & Spa is a picturesque Elizabethan country house and the ideal base for your discovery of the life of the bard.
 Take a trip to Anne Hathaway’s cottage, visit the Holy Trinity Church, and if you want to venture further, Warwick and Royal Leamington Spa are just a short drive away.